jarencecasisirano/philippine-eagle-habitat-analysis/README.md

 ## Significance

 This project provides insights into the spatial distribution of suitable habitats for the Philippine Eagle.
-The analysis combines advanced spatial statistics (point pattern analysis, KDE, and GWR) to inform conservation planning.
+The analysis combines advanced spatial statistics (point pattern analysis, KDE, GWR, and MaxEnt) to inform conservation planning.
 It highlights regions critical for eagle habitats and identifies environmental factors influencing their distribution, offering actionable recommendations for habitat protection.